 Administrative Policy Section 1: Procurement

-All purchases of the library must be approved by the Director (or his/her designee) and the Fiscal Officer (and his/her designee), except in situations (as described later in this policy) where Board approval is necessary before making the purchase.
+All purchases of the library must be approved by the Executive Director (or their designee) and the Chief Fiscal Officer (or their designee), except in situations (as described later in this policy) where Board approval is necessary before making the purchase.

 All expenditures of library funds require a purchase order.
 A purchase order represents the library’s agreement to pay funds for goods or services described in the purchase order.
-When accepted by a vendor, and in the absence of other controlling terms, it constitutes the agreement between the library and vendor with respect to the state goods and services.
+When accepted by a vendor, and in the absence of other controlling terms, it constitutes the agreement between the library and vendor with respect to the stated goods and services.
 Purchase orders are signed by the Fiscal Officer or Deputy Fiscal Officer, who certifies that the expense is legal, that funds have been previously appropriated by the Board of Trustees, and that monies are available or in the process of being collected prior to signing.

 Library staff are expected to use reasonable diligence in finding the best prices for all goods and services obtained for the library.